 - Complete the course exam.
 (It’s open book style, with unlimited attempts.
 You can’t fail.)

 - Complete the renewal steps.
 (We’ll report your hours to the DBPR and send you the renewal link as soon as you complete the exam.
-P.S.
-There were NO renewal fees for 2020!
-Just purchase and complete your CE.)
+You can then pay your renewal fees on the DBPR website.)

 Renewal Information and FAQ’s

 Maybe you know exactly which courses you need to renew your license and want to get started.
 If you do, go ahead and click here to purchase or complete this 10-hour Florida Cosmetology Board-Approved course now.

 If you have some other questions before you begin, keep reading.
 We are going to answer the most common questions we receive about renewing a Florida license or registration.